 Permission to lock the text and data pages of the NightTrace library routines was denied.
-Normally, root access is required to lock pages in memory.
+If the user is not privileged to lock pages, see your system administrator or change the page locking configuration setting to FALSE.
+(See ntc lock pages or Config.setPageLocking() above).